William Batchelor

 William Eastgate Batchelor (17 July 1840 - 28 November 1915) was an Australian politician.

-He was born in London.
-In 1903 he was elected to the Tasmanian House of Assembly as the member for North Launceston.
-He was defeated in 1906.
+He was born in London, England.
+And in 1903, he was elected to the Tasmanian House of Assembly as the member for North Launceston.
+And was a member of the Anti-Socialist Party (Now formerly Free Trade Party).
+However, he was defeated, which led to his departure on March 29, 1906.
 Batchelor died in Launceston in 1915.